Uniforms of the United States Air Force: Cadet uniforms

 Prospective commissioned officers in a pre-commissioning status, for example, U.S. Air Force Academy cadets wear slide-on cadet or officer trainee "soft rank" insignia on their shirts and hard "shoulder boards" (similar to commissioned officer mess dress shoulder board insignia) on their service dress coats, again with cadet or officer trainee rank insignia.
 College and university AFROTC cadets and OTS officer trainees will also wear the soft ranks on their shirts, but will also wear on the service coat.
 The hard ranks are only worn on the Mess Dress uniform for ROTC or OTS cadets.
 The typical headgear for all is a flight cap with medium density silver metallic thread piping and the prop & wings insignia for cadets who successfully complete recognition (USAFA), Field Training (ROTC), or the first half of OTS in place of the traditional officer insignia.

+High school Air Force Junior Reserve Officers' Training Corps (AFJROTC) cadets wear the Air Force enlisted service dress uniform with an Air Force Junior ROTC patch and unit patch sewn onto the sleeves of the coat and shirt.
+Cadet officers and cadet enlisted both wear pin-on metal ranks on the lapels of their coats.
+Cadet officers wear slide-on soft ranks on the epaulets of their shirts while cadet enlisted wear pin-on metal ranks on the collar of their shirts.
+All Junior ROTC cadets wear the same flight caps as Air Force enlisted personnel with no thread piping, and cadet officers just wear an officer version of the AFJROTC insignia on their flight caps to distinguish themselves from cadet enlisted.

 Cadets at the United States Air Force Academy are also authorized a unique, institutionally-authorized parade dress uniform consisting of blue-grey shell jackets worn with a white belt (gold or platinum waist sash for seniors), white trousers, and white peaked hats.
 The cadet parade uniform was designed by Hollywood film director Cecil B. DeMille, who received the Secretary of Defense Exceptional Civilian Service Award for his work on the academy's uniforms.

 The cadet parade dress uniform was modified beginning with the graduation of the class of 2020.
 First class (senior) cadets commissioning into the Space Force wear a platinum sash instead of the gold sash during their graduations.